MicroStrategy/rest-api-docs/docs/common-workflows/manage-drill-maps/create-a-drill-map.md

 ### Step 2: Create a new drill map using [POST /api/model/drillMaps](https://demo.microstrategy.com/MicroStrategyLibrary/api-docs/index.html#/DrillMaps/ms-postDrillMap)

 In this step, you are creating a new drill map with a drill path based on the `Year` attribute in the `Up` field and setting the drill path to a `high` priority, along with some other properties.
 You can find more examples in the following sections on this page.
-You can find [More Examples](#more-examples) at the bottom of this page.
+You can find [More examples](#more-examples) at the bottom of this page.

 Sample Request Header: